Hookdeck Source Verification

 X-Hookdeck-Signature is a SHA-256 hash that can be verified with your signature key.
 You can read the docs here.

 What to look for next

-Verification is just the beginning of our Integrations ambitions.
+Source Verification is just the beginning of our ambitions to make it easier to integrate with other services.
 We will be adding more features in the same vein to make it simpler for you to use webhooks from different platforms.
 We plan on helping with registering and creating webhooks, handling automatic reconciliation via API pooling, and more!